GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionUpload.md

 ## Drop Projections numbers in without pulling first

-On opening the Projection Upload Tool, there will be a range of blank rows available for you to immediately drop Projection values.
+On opening the Projection Upload Tool, there will be a range of blank rows available into which you can immediately drop Projection values.

 ![](/images/WCNTraining/Projections/ProjectionUpload_BlankRowsDefault.png)

-If you need to add more blank rows, insert new rows in the middle of the blank rows.
-This will automatically copy the formatting and include the new rows in the Save formula range.
+If you need to add more blank rows, insert new rows in the middle of the blank ones.
+Formatting will be copied automatically, and the new rows will be included in the Save formula range.

 ![](/images/WCNTraining/Projections/ProjectionUpload_InsertNewRowsMiddle.png)